 Sign up here to secure your lessons.

 Please Note: If a lesson is canceled due to the student being sick, we make every attempt to make up the lesson.
 If a parent cancels a lesson due to a scheduling conflict, we allow for one such make-up in each batch of eight lessons.
-In cases where there are more make-up classes than there are weeks in between Trimesters, and the student is signed up for another Trimester of Conservatory, make-up days will be added on at the end of the following Trimester.

 If you have any questions, please contact Zach Hinkle, Director of Auxiliary Programs, at firstname.lastname@example.org or 310-841-2505 x160.